AIKEJI-AU/Xero.OAuth2.Docs/README.md

 It also has a dependency on the nuget package `CefSharp.Winforms`.\
 This is bundled inside the nuget package to aid in ease of use.

-Because of how the `CefSharp` redistributables are packaged, we have decided to package these dependencies directly into out nuget package, rather than let nuget try to work out how to reference files, which can differ depending on whether your project uses `packages.config` or `PackageReference` style references.\
+Because of how the `CefSharp` redistributables are packaged, we have decided to package these dependencies directly into our nuget package, rather than let nuget try to work out how to reference files, which can differ depending on whether your project uses `packages.config` or `PackageReference` style references.\
 This means that you will get both x86 and x64 dependencies for a project targeting `Any CPU`, but only the relevant architecture when targeting `x86` or `x64`.\
 However due to keeping the package flexible, the package size is increased.